History, tourist information, and nearby accommodation

 Another reminder of Sir John Franklin is Franklin Hall, now the community cinema.
 The hall was built in 1899 as a drill hall for the 7th Spilsby Rifle Volunteer Corps.
 During WWI the hall was used as a Red Cross hospital, manned by volunteer nurses.

 St James Church

-The parish church stands on the corner of Boston Road and Church Street.
-It was begun in the early 14th century under the patronage of the De Willoughby family.
-In 1302 Sir Robert Willoughby established a College of Priests and erected the Trinity Chapel as their home.
+The parish church of St James stands on the corner of Boston Road and Church Street.
+It was begun in the early 14th century under the patronage of the Willoughby family.
+In 1302 Sir Robert Willoughby established a College of Priests and erected the Holy Trinity Chapel as their home.
 The chapel now forms the oldest part of St James' church.